google/flink-connector-gcp/README.md

 ## Examples

-You can find multiple examples that use GCP connectors on `flink-examples-Google Cloud Storage`.
+You can find multiple examples that use GCP connectors on `flink-examples-gcp`.

 These are:
 - Google Cloud Storage Load Generator
 - Google Cloud Storage to Google Cloud Storage with Table API
 - Google Cloud Storage to Google Cloud Storage Unbounded WordCount
-- Google Cloud Storage to GCS Bounded WordCount
+- Google Cloud Storage to Google Cloud Storage Bounded WordCount
 - Google Managed Kafka Load Generator
 - Google Managed Kafka to BigQuery
 - Google Managed Kafka to Google Managed Kafka WordCount